CaptainKuro29/TECAA/projects/hugoGroupProject/lotusdocs/exampleSite/content/docs/deployment.md

 ### Sign Up for Netlify

-If you haven't already, create an account on Netlify.
-It's quick and free.
+Create an account on Netlify, or login to an existent account.

 ### Add Your Site to Netlify

-Go to the Netlify sites page and click "New site from Git."
+Go to the Netlify sites page and click “New site from Git.”

-You can check Netlify documentation [Hugo CLI](https://docs.netlify.com/get-started/)
+You can check Netlify documentation here: [Hugo CLI](https://docs.netlify.com/get-started/).

 ### Connect Your Repository